raspy135/Qun-synthesizer/README.md

 * Analog Modeling engine
   * The engine is made from scratch.
   * All analog modeling engine can be configured through MIDI.
-  * 2 Alias free sscillators, it can be used as dual tone.
+  * 2 Alias noise free oscillators, it can be used as dual tone.
   * 2 Envelove Generators
   * FM
   * 1 LFO, rate can be controlled by MIDI notes